Best Hardware Wallet in 2023

 In terms of security, one notable omission is multi-factor authentication, a feature found on the best BTC wallet offerings on the market.
 On the other hand, KeepKey uses the Hierarchical Deterministic (HD) method for generating public keys, which creates random pairs of keys from a master seed.
 This means that every transaction can be completed with a different public key, bolstering your anonymity while trading.

 In terms of hardware, the device runs on an ARM® Cortex™ M3 processor and uses a TRNG (true random number generator).
-It does not use an operating system, working instead with the software on your computer, which also makes it compatible with software wallet solutions such as Electrum and Mycelium.
+It does not use an operating system, working instead with the software on your computer, which also makes it compatible with software wallets such as Electrum and Mycelium.

 Let’s talk about price and customer support.
-While the former represents excellent value at $79, the latter definitely doesn’t stack up too favorably in our crypto wallet comparison.
+While the former represents outstanding value at $49, the latter definitely doesn’t stack up too favorably in our crypto wallet comparison.